freenas/freenas-docs/userguide/freenas_directoryservice.rst

 include Microsoft Server (2000 and newer), Mac OS X Server, Novell eDirectory, and OpenLDAP running on a BSD or Linux system.
-If an LDAP server is running on your network, configure the FreeNAS® LDAP service so that the network users can authenticate to the LDAP server and thus be provided authorized access to the data stored on the FreeNAS® system.
+If an LDAP server is running on your network, configure the FreeNAS® LDAP service so network users can authenticate to the LDAP server and have authorized access to the data stored on the FreeNAS® system.

 .. note:: LDAP authentication for CIFS shares will be disabled unless the LDAP directory has been configured for and populated with Samba